Skip to Content

 ● Regular tire inspection help keep them in good shape

-Tire inspection may sound obvious but very crucial.
-If you hardly check tires on your lawnmower tires for dry rot or tread wear, you could end spending unnecessarily on a new set.
+Tire inspection may sound obvious, but it is very crucial.
+If you hardly check tires on your lawnmower tires for dry rot or tread wear, you could end up spending unnecessarily on a new set.
 When inspecting these vital components of your mower, look out for cracks, sharp objects, pressure levels, bulges, stones, glass, screws, and nails.

 You don’t want to ignore the possibility of these objects getting attached to the tires in the cause of mowing and risk unprecedented blowout or puncture.
 Therefore, you should conduct a rigorous check before mowing to ascertain the machine is safe for use and afterward before storing your mower.
 It is a proven way of prolonging tire lifespan.